corda/corda-docs-portal/content/en/platform/corda/4.8/open-source/key-concepts-node.md

 ## Node architecture

-A Corda node is a JVM runtime environment with a unique network identity that hosts Corda services and CorDapps.
-This is a visualization of the node’s internal architecture:
+A Corda node is a JVM runtime environment with a unique network identity.
+A node hosts Corda services and CorDapps.
+Here is a visualization of the node’s internal architecture:

 {{< figure alt="node architecture" width=80% zoom="/en/images/node-architecture.png" >}}

 The core elements of the architecture are:

-* A persistence layer for storing data
+* A persistence layer for storing data.
-* A network interface for interacting with other nodes
+* A network interface for communication between nodes.
-* An RPC interface for interacting with the node’s owner
+* An RPC interface for interacting with the node’s owner.
-* A service hub for allowing the node’s flows to call upon the node’s other services
+* The service hub allows the node’s flows to call upon the node’s other services.
-* A CorDapp interface and provider for extending the node by installing CorDapps
+* A CorDapp interface and provider for extending the node by installing CorDapps.

 ## Persistence layer